 What started as a DIY festival for a tight-knit and dedicated Southern media making community, Indie Grits has grown into a staple of cultural life in the Southeast.
 The festival offers novice to advanced media makers from across the Southeast a venue for sharing their interest in independent media making, while also giving thousands of visitors and locals access to a progressive cultural life unmatched in the Southeast.

-The Indie Grits Film Festival is a multi-day event that saw an average of over 12,000 visitors from 2013 to 2017.
-Filmmakers seek us out after premiering their films at festivals like SXSW and Sundance, and we were twice named one of the 20 “Coolest Film Festivals” in the world by Moviemaker Magazine in 2012 and 2014.
-Indie Grits is the premiere multi-day DIY, experimental film festival in South Carolina and the Southeast.
+Indie Grits filmmakers alumni have showcased their films at festivals like SXSW and Sundance, and we were named one of the 25 “Coolest Film Festivals” in the world by Moviemaker Magazine in 2019.

 Propelled by an expansive artistic vision in 2006, festival organizers sought to break down the walls intimidating Southern media makers by creating exhibition opportunities for work often overlooked elsewhere.
 Anchored by the spirit of its host, the Nickelodeon Theatre – South Carolina’s only non-profit, art house theatre – Indie Grits has become an annual pilgrimage for independent artists in search of community.

 Indie Grits’ rapidly growing programs are garnering support from national funders as we provide the tools to make, interpret, appreciate, and teach the moving image in all its variety.
 Recently, Columbia Film Society created Indie Grits Labs to consolidate the festival, the creation of new media artwork, and media education.